MCP Aggregator

 Why a separate process

-Section titled “Why a separate process”External MCP servers require network access, bearer tokens, and custom HTTP headers.
+Section titled “Why a separate process”External MCP servers require network access, broker-resolved auth material, and custom HTTP headers.
 The main per-VM process (capsem-process) has extensive privileges: VM control, session database, VirtioFS workspace, service IPC.
 Running external server connections inside capsem-process would expose all of those privileges to any vulnerability in an MCP server connection or the HTTP/SSE transport layer.

 The aggregator subprocess enforces a hard privilege boundary: